autowarefoundation/autoware-documentation/docs/help/support-guidelines.md

 Also, there are other discussion types such as [feature requests](https://github.com/autowarefoundation/autoware/discussions/categories/feature-requests) or [design discussions](https://github.com/autowarefoundation/autoware/discussions/categories/design).
 Feel free to open or join such discussions.

+Once the problem is resolved, turn the knowledge into the documentation!

 ## GitHub Issues

 If you have a problem and you have confirmed it is a bug, find the appropriate repository and create a new issue there.